mpalitto/HomeHacks/README.md

 #### Current Sensor
 work in progress (need to add ino file)

+A current sensor (with a little analog circuit: 2 resistors and a diode) connected to the analog input of a ESP12 NODE MCU.

+The NODE MCU connects to home server and sends current readings.

 #### LED Matrix Display
 work in progress (need to add ino file)

+implements a socket server (connected to LAN using WIFI on a NODE MCU) to which anyone can connect to and send text to be displayed.

 =======
 ## HP Printer Hack